Any views expressed by the host on this program still documented to be almost always right 99.7 percent of the time.

 I'm sure you're always interesting.

-Uh and probably the most, one of the most humble, unassuming people that you would ever meet.
+No, in fact, I'm probably one of the quietest, speak only when spoken to, and probably the most, one of the most humble, unassuming people that you would ever meet.

-And my guess is in truth that you would be disappointed.
+And my guess is, in truth, that you would be disappointed.

 Don't go away.

-A um very powerful man invited me to accompany him and about 15 of his friends on a trip to another country to play golf.
+A very powerful man invited me to accompany him and about 15 of his friends on a trip to another country to play golf.

 There were a couple people that appear on a network morning show.